-Other great skills to teach during the role-play (at www.BrowardSchools.com/Anti-bullying):
+Other great skills to teach during the role-play (more information at BrowardSchools.com/Anti-bullying):

-- Broward County Public Schools 4 bullying rules. - The power bystanders hold to stop bullying when they see it using the 4 bullying intervention options. - · Conversational skills. - How to join a group. - How to manage conflict between friends. - Face-saving techniques for dealing with failure in social situations. - Using the 3 R's to respond to bullying: Recognizing, Refusing, Reporting. - How to report bulling using any of these methods (www.BrowardSchools.com/SecurityTips).
+- Broward County Public Schools 4 bullying rules. - The power bystanders hold to stop bullying when they see it using the 4 bullying intervention options. - · Conversational skills. - How to join a group. - How to manage conflict between friends. - Face-saving techniques for dealing with failure in social situations. - Using the 3 R's to respond to bullying: Recognizing, Refusing, Reporting. - That telling isn't tattling and bullying can be reported using any of the ways on BrowardSchools.com/SecurityTips.